 Part A (Hospital Insurance) covers most medically necessary hospital, skilled nursing facility, home health and hospice care.
 It is free if you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years); you will pay a monthly premium if you have worked and paid taxes for less time.

 Medicare Advantage plans must offer at least the same benefits as Original Medicare (those covered under Parts A and B) but can do so with different rules, costs and coverage restrictions.You can also get Part D as part of the benefits package if you choose.
 Many different kinds of Medicare Advantage plans are available.
 You may pay a monthly premium for this coverage, in addition to your Part B premium.
 Advantage Plans are only available in select counties.

 Part B: Medical Insurance

 Part B (Medical Insurance) covers most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.

 Part D: Prescription Drug Plans

-Medicare Part D (outpatient Prescription Drug Insurance) is the part of Medicare that provides outpatient prescription drug coverage.
-Part D is provided only through private insurance companies that have contracts with the government—it is never provided directly by the government (like Original Medicare is).
+Medicare Part D is the part of Medicare that provides outpatient prescription drug coverage.
+Part D is provided only through private insurance companies that have contracts with the government, not directly by the government like Original Medicare.